-To identify and certify Section 3 businesses, the Housing and Neighborhoods Department (HAND) will continue to collaborate with other City Departments to create a web-based Section 3 database as a direct source for contractors and the general public to sort Section 3 business concerns by trade.
-HAND will be the main contact for Section 3 business concerns to complete the application for certification and receive technical assistance and notification of bidding opportunities through HUD assisted programs.
+To identify and certify Section 3 businesses, Neighborhoods Department will continue to collaborate with other City Departments to maintain a web-based Section 3 database as a direct source for contractors, Section 3 residents, business concerns and the general public to sort Section 3 business concerns by trade.
+EBO Contract Compliance Division will be the initial point of contact and site for Section 3 business concerns to complete the application for certification.
+Neighborhoods Department will provide technical assistance and notification of bidding opportunities through HUD assisted programs and all other federal programs.

-To inform residents of employment and training opportunities, the Housing and Neighborhoods Department (HAND) will continue to partner with the Jacksonville Housing Authority, Youth Build, Work Source, Florida State City of Jacksonville (FSCJ), Clara White Mission and others to establish a marketing and referral strategy to connect Section 3 residents with new job opportunities and training.
-Partnering agencies will utilize public service announcements, job fairs, radio, television, and newspaper ads to advertise services and training.
-Flyers will be distributed in public housing and Section 8 communities, along with word of mouth communications.
+To inform residents of employment and training opportunities, the Neighborhoods Department will continue to partner and strengthen relationships with the Jacksonville Housing Authority, Youth Build, Work Source, Florida State City of Jacksonville (FSCJ), Urban League, Goodwill - Job Junction, Project New Ground, Clara White Mission, CRC, Chamber of Commerce, Operation New Hope and others to establish a marketing and referral strategy to connect Section 3 residents with new job opportunities and training.
+Partnering agencies will utilize websites, public service announcements, job fairs, radio, television, community newspaper ads and citywide newspapers to advertise services and training.
+Flyers will be distributed in public housing Section 8 communities, job fairs and workshops.